jasonmacduffie/isles-of-maga/magic.md

 - 10 and above, 50 cm^3, "Huge Soul"

 Sentient races have their own soul size, which is a step above Huge called "Complex Soul" but cannot be trapped with this spell.

+Instead of noting the volume of a gem, it may make more sense to make a note saying "Quartz Gem (Medium)" indicating what size soul it can contain.

 Psykers
 -------